 We charge a minimum fee of £150 + VAT.
 If your documents take longer to prepare, we charge an hourly rate between £290 - £305 plus VAT.
 Typical costs for the services outlined above are between £150 - £350 plus VAT.

 The above fees do not include fees paid to third parties, such as the FCO or foreign consulates.
 They can charge between £54 and £150 including VAT.
 We’ll advise you of the exact fee if necessary.

-Our solicitors who carry out our notary service are Michael Camps, Iain Macleod and Lucy Samy.
-They are each English Notaries and are regulated by the Master of the Faculties through the Faculty Office of the Archbishop of Canterbury.
+Lucy Samy carries out our notary service.
+She is an English Notaries and is regulated by the Master of the Faculties through the Faculty Office of the Archbishop of Canterbury.
 Our Notaries are covered by professional indemnity policy for at least £1,000,000.00.

 If you're unhappy with our notary services, please see our complaints procedure for information about how you can give feedback to us or The Notaries Society.